thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 1. Recommend the person to your Senior and Regional Delegate with a reason for why this person should be a Delegate and why the region the person is located in needs a Delegate.
 2. If the Senior Delegate agrees, they will fill out the application form to make the person a Trainee Delegate and submit it to the Board.
 3. If the Board agrees, the Senior Delegate will have the new Trainee Delegate agree to and sign the [Code of Conduct](https://documents.worldcubeassociation.org/documents/Code%20of%20Conduct.pdf) and [Code of Ethics](https://documents.worldcubeassociation.org/documents/Code%20of%20Ethics.pdf), as well as disclose any potential conflicts of interest.
-4. The Senior Delegate will then update the new Trainee Delegate’s status on the WCA website.
+4. The Senior Delegate will then update the new Trainee Delegate's status on the WCA website.
 5. The Trainee Delegate must then send a short introduction email to the Board (and their regional Delegate mailing list if they want to)

 After the above steps are completed, the individual will be officially appointed as a new Trainee Delegate.